RIAEvangelist/ws-share/README.md

 ws-share is designed to feel like you are naturally working with a standard WebSocket.

 ## Tips
 You should check ws.readyState upon creation.

-Why?
+*** Why? ***

-If the websocket was already opened  `ws.on('open',callback)` wont be called unless the ws closes and reopens.
+If the websocket was already opened  `ws.on('open',callback)` wont be called.
 So checking the ready state will allow you to perform any initialization needed in your component, action or store.

 |method or value    |type   |mutable|description|
 |uri                |string |false  |the uri of the shared ws|